Manju2000/1-System-Health-Monitoring/README.md

 Python script which checks for CPU utilization, memory usage , disk usage every second and stores logs in system.log file

-and also prints processes running in the console
+and also prints processes running in the console.